Paschou-Lab/ReAct/Simulator/README.md

 # SimEigentrat
 This is the Simulator we used for all our experiments on simulation data.
 It generates individual level genotypes in plink .tped and .tfam files under a Balding-Nichols model.
+We named it `SimEigentrat` because it is the same simulation model used in [this paper](https://www.nature.com/articles/ng1847).

 **To get summary statistics to run ReACt, you will need to install [plink](https://www.cog-genomics.org/plink/) and use command --assoc or --logistic to get the summary statistics to be used as input.
 Summary statistics used in our manuscript are generated through a standard manner using plink.**